ljpatrick/marxpaint/docs/README.txt

                         to use Tux Paint Config.
                       * PNG.txt
-                        Notes on creating PNG format bitmapped images for use in Tux Paint
+                        Notes on creating PNG format bitmapped images for use in Tux Paint.
                       * SVG.txt
-                        Notes on creating SVG format vector images for use in Tux Paint
+                        Notes on creating SVG format vector images for use in Tux Paint.

    --------------------------------------------------------------------------